kingb12/model-morphing/README.md

 These are the minimal required arguments to instantiate a morph.
 Many of these are subclass instances of StoredObject's, a wrapper abstraction for objects in KBase.
 If an object is stored in KBase, then it can be uniquely referenced by its object_id and workspace_id.
  - `genome`: a target genome (Genome object).
 A Genome is initialized with an object_id, workspace_id for it storage in KBase (e.g. `my_genome = Genome(object_id, workspace_id)`).
  - `src_model`: a source model (FBAModel object).
 A Model is initialized with an object_id, workspace_id for it storage in KBase (e.g. `my_model = FBAModel(object_id, workspace_id)`).
- - `probanno`: reaction probabilities for the target genome (ReactionProbabailities object).
+ - `probanno`: reaction probabilities for the target genome (ReactionProbabilities object).
 This holds likelihoods for the presence in the target organism of all KBase reactions.
 A ReactionProbabilities is initialized with an object_id, workspace_id for it storage in KBase (e.g. `my_rxn_probs = ReactionProbabilities(object_id, workspace_id)`).
  - `protcomp`: a proteome comparison between the genomes of the source and target organism (ProteomeComparison object).
 A ProteomeComparison is initialized with an object_id, workspace_id for it storage in KBase (e.g. `my_prot_comp = ProteomeComparison(object_id, workspace_id)`).
  - `media`: media that the source model grows on (Media object).
 If the source model does not grow on any media, you can specify one you wish the model to grow on when completed for the target organism, and gapfill using `fill_src_to_media` method or the `fill_src=True` flag in `prepare_supermodel`.